Kale – Redbor F1

 It is absolutely essential to keep kale in the brassica section of your rotation to prevent a build up of the numerous brassica pests and diseases.

 Apart from keeping the soil well hoed and weeded you should remove any discoloured lower leaves from the plant to improve the air-flow through the crop and thus minimise pests (aphids) and diseases (moulds).

 Kale is such a forgiving plant.
 You could neglect it for months and still get many dinners out of it.
-You should start harvesting the bottom leaves first.
-You can take a good few each time but you should always leave the top 8 leaves to grow on.
+Therefore, you should start harvesting the bottom leaves first and then you can take a good few each time but you should always leave the top 8 leaves to grow on.

 Kale is the easiest and healthiest brassica you can grow.
 It will suffer from all the common brassica problems but generally to a much lesser extent.